HaroldF415/front_end_porfolio_project_HF/Personal_Log.md

 ### Bug #1

 A few weeks back a fellow from my cohort had an idea of creating 95% of the html elements on the `main.js` file and then render/append them to the DOM.
 This worked fine for that specific project we worked on but I believe when we introduce Bootstrap something breaks.
-While writing this bug I will try to recreate the bug and see if I can fix it.
+I will try to recreate the bug and log the results.

 ```html
 <!-- code inside the body -->